mirrexagon/u-boot/doc/board/rockchip/rockchip.rst

 SD Card
 ^^^^^^^

-All Rockchip platforms (except rk3128 which doesn't use SPL) are now supporting a single boot image using binman and pad_cat.
+All Rockchip platforms, (except rk3128 which doesn't use SPL) generate a SD/MMC full boot image using binman.

 To write an image that boots from a SD card (assumed to be /dev/sda):

 .. code-block:: bash

-        sudo dd if=u-boot-rockchip.bin of=/dev/sda seek=64
+        sudo dd if=u-boot-rockchip-sdmmc.bin of=/dev/sda seek=64
         sync

 eMMC